tomjoht/tomjoht.github.io/pages/general/advertising.md

 <figure><img src="/images/google-analytics2019-audience.png" alt="Breakdown of analytics" /> <figcaption>Here you can see a breakdown of sessions.
 During 2018, there were about 942,000 sessions, with users viewing 1.65 pages per session. </figcaption></figure>

-{{site.data.alerts.note}}How do "page views" and "sessions" differ?
-A page view is when the page loads, regardless of whether it's the same visitor or a different visitor.
-A session refers to a *unique visit* to the site.
+{{site.data.alerts.note}}A "page view" is when the page loads, regardless of whether it's the same visitor or a different visitor.
+A "session" refers to a <i>unique visit</i> to the site.
 If the same visitor views 10 pages, it only counts as a single session.
-The average number of pages per session is 1.65.{{site.data.alerts.end}}
+The average number of page views per session is 1.65.{{site.data.alerts.end}}

-The following table shows a little more detail from Google Analytics (the date range is Jan 1, 2018 to Dec 31, 2018).
-These metrics aren't all shown from the above screenshots:
+The following table includes more details from other Google Analytics reports (the date range is Jan 1, 2018, to Dec 31, 2018):

 <table>
 <colgroup>